sogladev/rs-addon-manager/README.md

 # Rs Game Launcher
 This monorepo contains a cross-platform (Windows + Linux + MacOS) game launcher in 2 forms: minimal CLI downloader (Rust) and a GUI launcher (Tauri + Vue.js).
 It is designed to manage patch updates using a manifest.
-The launcher displays a transaction overview, detailed progress, and only overwrites files listed in the manifest without removing extra files.
+The launcher displays a transaction overview, detailed progress, and only overwrites files listed in the manifest.
+It can also remove deprecated files specified by the manifest.

 The project is designed for easy extension with minimal dependencies, utilizing shared Rust libraries for backend operations while keeping the front-end lightweight.